Brescia: Ancient era

-Various myths relate to the founding of Brescia: one assigns it to Hercules while another attributes its foundation as Altilia ("the other Ilium") by a fugitive from the siege of Troy.
+Various myths relate to the founding of Brescia: one assigns it to Hercules, while another attributes its foundation as Altilia ("the other Ilium") by a fugitive from the siege of Troy.
 According to another myth, the founder was the king of the Ligures, Cidnus, who had invaded the Padan Plain in the late Bronze Age.
 Colle Cidneo (Cidnus's Hill) was named after that version, and it is the site of the medieval castle.
 This myth seems to have a grain of truth, because recent archaeological excavations have unearthed remains of a settlement dating back to 1,200 BC that scholars presume to have been built and inhabited by Ligures peoples.
 Others scholars attribute the founding of Brescia to the Etruscans.

 The Gallic Cenomani, allies of the Insubres, invaded in the 7th century BC, and used the town as their capital.
 The city became Roman in 225 BC, when the Cenomani submitted to the Romans.
 During the Carthaginian Wars, 'Brixia' (as it was called then) was allied with the Romans.
 During a Celtic alliance against Rome the city remained faithful to the Romans.
 With their Roman allies the city attacked and destroyed the Insubres by surprise.
 Subsequently, the city and the tribe entered the Roman world peacefully as faithful allies, maintaining a certain administrative freedom.
-In 89 BC, Brixia was recognized as civitas ("city") and in 41 BC, its inhabitants received Roman citizenship.
+In 89 BC, Brixia was recognized as civitas ("city"), and in 41 BC, 48 years later, its inhabitants finally received Roman citizenship.
 Augustus founded a civil (not military) colony there in 27 BC, and he and Tiberius constructed an aqueduct to supply it.
 Roman Brixia had at least three temples, an aqueduct, a theatre, a forum with another temple built under Vespasianus, and some baths.

-When Constantine advanced against Maxentius in 312, an engagement took place at Brixia in which the enemy was forced to retreat as far as Verona.
+When Constantine advanced against Maxentius in AD 312, an engagement took place at Brixia in which the enemy was forced to retreat as far as Verona.
 In 402, the city was ravaged by the Visigoths of Alaric I. During the 452 invasion of the Huns under Attila, the city was besieged and sacked.
 Forty years later, it was one of the first conquests by the Gothic general Theoderic the Great in his war against Odoacer.